-The challenges of driving here That ranking goes up slightly to 94 when there is rain and snow, but despite the overall reduction, the challenge remains human error.
+The challenges of driving here - that ranking goes up slightly to 94 when there is rain and snow, but despite the overall reduction, the challenge remains a human error.
 According to the carrier, 94 percent of collisions across the U.S. are preventable.
-This drop of 30 places here is likely precipitated by raised awareness of the dangers of driving while distracted, driving under the influence and displaying other lapses in judgment.
+This drop of 30 places here is likely precipitated by raised awareness of the dangers of driving while distracted, driving under the influence, and displaying other lapses in judgment.

 While we can control our own actions in the above regards, we cannot control others.
 Those who are victims in crashes with severe damage should discuss the matter with an attorney.
 Regardless of whether the other side admits fault, an attorney can help build a case for getting the best possible outcome of compensation for injuries, time away from work, and other additional expenses not covered by insurance.